5 fun yoga poses for pre-schoolers

 Instructions: From snake, come up to all fours position and then push back towards your heels while you reach your arms behind and keep your knees & big toes together.

-Chika is a mum to a toddler and Yoga Australia registered children’s yoga teacher and has been a student of yoga for over 10 years.
+Chika is a mum to an almost 5-year-old daughter and Yoga Australia registered children’s yoga teacher and has been a student of yoga for over 13 years.
 She specialises in mums & bubs yoga, yoga for mums, kids yoga and family yoga.
-Since the foundation of Wa Yoga in 2014, she has taught hundreds of children mainly aged between 6 weeks and 12 years in Sydney as well as the Central Coast NSW.
+Since the foundation of Wa Yoga in 2014, she has taught hundreds of children mainly aged between 3 and 12 in Sydney as well as the Central Coast NSW.
 She has studied with many of the highly respected international yoga teachers including one of the leading kids yoga experts, Lorain Rushton from Zenergy Yoga.
-Chika hopes to inspire & empower people to practise yoga & mindfulness daily on & off the mat.
-The best way to stay in touch with Chika for her future offerings is to subscribe to her email newsletters.
-Please follow the prompts at the very bottom of this page to subscribe.
+She loves facilitating Family Yoga workshops online to help parents & children deepen connection and have fun together.